ModiaSim/Modia.jl/docs/src/Tutorial.md

 ),
 ```

+## 2.3 Function calls

-In order to test such an input/output block, an input needs to be defined.
+In order to test an input/output block as defined in the previous section, an input needs to be defined.
 This can be made by adding an equation for `u`.
 Assume we want `u` to be sinousoidial with an increasing frequency:

 ```julia
 using Unitful